Axelcodeml/PowerBi-MarketingCampaigns-MT/README.md

   <li>Funnel Sales for the courses of Automotive Electricity and Solar Panels</li>
   <li>Funnel Sales for the courses of Fiberglass Repair and Motorcycles</li>
   <li>Reach and Impressions for the courses of Automotive Electricity and Solar Panels</li>
+  <li>Cost trough clic (CTC) and Expenses by Campaign</li>
 </ol>

+<h3>1.
+Record of leads or interested that requested information for Automotive Electricity and Solar Panels</h3>